giftig/flippy/README.md

 ## Switch conditions

-A number of default conditions are provided, and can be assembled to form a "master condition" which represents all the conditions which go into determining if a switch is on or off based on a set of data.
+Many default conditions are provided, and can be assembled to form a "master condition" which represents all the conditions which go into determining if a switch is on or off based on a set of data.
+The admin site makes it very easy to construct these conditions, which are encoded as JSON and defined by classes extending `Condition`.

+For more information, see [the conditions overview](readme-resources/conditions.md)

+### Scala DSL
+There is also a small scala DSL provided in the flippy library in case you use the "mirror" backend as a scala client for flippy, or use flippy as a library within your application.
+It's also useful for testing.

     // Only users whose names are between these fine gentlemen shall have the switch on val condition = StringConditions.Range("Albert", "George") on "name"